 Leaf Miners

-The first time I saw Leaf Miners had caused damage to my plant leaves I had no idea what to think.
-It looked like someone had painted on them with a marker.
-It was weird it never dawned on em that it could be an insect doing that to my plants.
+The first time I saw Leaf Miners had caused what appeared to be extensive damage to my plant leaves, I had no idea what to think.
+It looked like someone had painted on them with a marker with all those white markings.

 Identifying Leaf Miners

-Adult leaf miners lay their eggs inside leaves the leaves.
-Once these eggs hatch, they begin to tunnel inside the leaves creating the characteristic wavy lines you see on leaves affected by this pest.
+Adult citrus leaf miners and other vegetable leafminers lay their eggs inside the leaves.
+Once these eggs hatch, they begin to tunnel around inside the leaves and lower leaf surfaces, creating the characteristic of wavy lines or silvery trails that you’ll see on leaves affected by this pest.

 Many insect species have leaf-mining larvae such as: